-After the conclusion of the workshop, participating students will get three months to work on their essays, which will be due for submission to the Oceanvale award jury on 30 December 2018.
-The word limit for undergraduate papers is 3000 words, and for postgraduate 5000 words.
+The workshop will consist of separate sessions for undergraduate and postgraduate students in the form of one-on-one mentoring, group discussions and, finally, presentation of papers with critical discussions.
+After the conclusion of the workshop, participating students will get three months to work on their essays, which will be due for submission to the Oceanvale award jury on 30 June 2019.
+The word limit for undergraduate papers is 3,000 words, and for postgraduate 5,000 words.
 The best paper in each category will receive a cash award of Rs.
 10,000.
-Essays that display exceptional scholarly abilities—including but not limited to those that win the cash award—will also be eventually published both online as well as in print.
+Essays that display exceptional scholarly abilities—including but not limited to those that win the cash award—will also be published both online as well as in print.

 Please email your writing sample, abstract and recommendation letter via the teacher-in-charge of your department to firstname.lastname@example.org by 15 January 2019.